July 14, 2025, 3:26 pm | Read time: 4 minutes

 Curtains and cushions made of linen or cotton paired with decorative elements made of stone, ceramics, or clay create a calm and earthy atmosphere.
 The surfaces of objects are often matte or slightly textured—high gloss is out of place here.

-Unlike Western furnishing styles, not every corner is decorated in Japandi.
-Instead, it’s about balance and the effect of the room as a whole.
-Use spaces strategically to give your living room air and lightness.
-A few, but strategically placed decorative elements like a bonsai, a handmade wall picture, or a floor vase made of clay are more than enough.
+Unlike Western decor styles, Japandi does not decorate every corner.
+Instead, it focuses on balance and the overall effect of the space.
+Use surfaces strategically to give your living room airiness and lightness.
+A few, but strategically placed decor elements like a bonsai, a handmade wall art, or a floor vase made of clay are more than enough.

 Tip: Choose accessories that exude calm and match the room’s color scheme.
-Pay attention to natural textures–for example, matte ceramics, textured wood, or woven baskets.
+Pay attention to natural textures—such as matte ceramics, textured wood, or woven baskets.